SixArm/mast-cell-help/topics/chemical-triggers/index.md

 * **Mold and Mildew:** Mold and mildew in indoor environments can release spores and mycotoxins.

-* **New Furniture and New Carpets:** Newly manufactured furniture and carpets may release VOCs and other chemicals, known as outgasses.
+* **New Furniture and New Carpets:** New furniture and carpets may release VOCs and other chemicals, known as outgasses.

-* **Petrochemicals:** Plastics, synthetic materials, synthetic latex, and fuels.
+* **Petrochemicals:** Plastics, synthetic materials, latex, and fuels.